rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

 {{< highlight "warning" "VMware Workstation Player">}}

-On Windows 10, testing has shown that the free, personal, non-commercial use version of [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) **does not work** with rollyourown.xyz due to networking issues for containers within a virtual machine thet prevent the image build process from succeeding.
+On Windows 10, testing has shown that the free, personal, non-commercial use version of [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) **does not work** with rollyourown.xyz due to networking issues for containers within a virtual machine preventing the image build process from succeeding.
 These problems *may* be solved with the VMWare Player Pro version by setting promiscuous mode on virtual network bridge, but we have been unable to test this.
 If you can verify this and provide step-by-step instructions how to solve these issues, please contribute [LINK TO CONTRIBUTION PAGE].

 {{< /highlight >}}